 PSM – INDY

+“We still haven’t got it all figured out,” Reed said.
+“We’ve been locking up the clutch too hard and not keeping the motor freed up enough to drive through it and run like it wants to.
+We didn’t want to take a bunch of clutch out of it again this time and get too far on the other side of it, and we didn’t.”
 Facing rookie Mark Paquette in the opening round, Gladstone came out on the wrong end of one of the closest matches of the entire weekend.
-He and Paquette tore off the line separated by mere thousandths of a second and Gladstone lost a heartbreaker, 6.968/192 to 6.970/192.
+He and Paquette tore off the line separated by just thousandths of a second, and Gladstone came out on the wrong end of a heartbreaker, 6.968/192 to 6.970/192.
 They crossed the finish line separated by less than a hundredth of a second.
-Two pair later, Sampey followed with a similar 6.937/193 that wasn’t enough against former world champion Andrew Hines’ superior 6.880/195.
+Two pair later, Sampey followed with a similar 6.937/193 that wasn’t quite enough against former world champion Andrew Hines’ 6.880/195.

-“We’re getting there, getting closer and closer all the time,” Reed said.
-“It was actually kind of nice to be in the pits without the responsibilities and all the stress of having to ride the bike, being stuck in your own zone, and for once just see how everybody’s working together.
-Losing first round with both bikes was frustrating because there’s nothing you can do about it, but having to just stand there and watch wasn’t torture like you might think.
-We’re fine.
+“We’re getting there,” Reed said, “getting closer and closer all the time.
+It was actually kind of nice to just be there without all the responsibilities and the stress of racing the bike, trying to get in your zone, and for once just standing back and watching how everybody else was working together.
+Losing in the first round with both bikes was frustrating because there’s nothing you can do about it, but not riding wasn’t the torture I expected it to be.
+I’m fine.
 Both bikes qualified at Indy and things are starting to click.”